 - Circe, the seductive sea witch, most known from The Odyssey.
 She's fabulously beautiful and plays The Vamp to Odysseus.
 Circe's favourite entertainment is to turn her guests into animals.

-- Molly Carpenter from The Dresden Files.
+- Molly Carpenter.
 She gets her looks (pin up model looks) from her mother.
 As well as her magic.
 While Harry isn't remotely interested in her, having known her since, as he put it, when she was 'somewhere between training wheels and training bra', he notes that she is drop dead gorgeous.
 She has, on prior occasion, used her good looks to her advantage.

 - In Oscar Wilde's The Fisherman and his Soul, the one who tells the Tall, Dark and Handsome Fisherman how to get rid of his soul so he can court a beautiful mermaid is a beautiful red-headed witch.
 She bitterly lampshades the trope via lamenting how the Fisherman is hung up on the mermaid when he should be smitten with her due to her own beauty.